Zhang Xincheng: Career

 In 2013, Zhang made his acting debut in the short film School Bus.

-In 2014, he released two singles; "Be Here for You" as the soundtrack of the film The Story of Ho Jinye and "Believe Love Still Exists" as the soundtrack of web series Heartbreak Emergency Department.
-He went on to star in several short films and in 2015, was signed onto the entertainment company EE-Media.
+In 2014, he released two singles: "Be Here for You" as the soundtrack to the film The Story of He Jinye, and the following year he released "Believe Love Still Exists" as the soundtrack to the web series Heartbreak Emergency Department.
+He went on to star in several short films and signed with the entertainment company EE-Media in 2015.

 In 2016, Zhang starred in his first television drama Shuttle Love Millennium, where he gained attention for his performance.

-In 2017, Zhang starred in the critically acclaimed campus web drama My Huckleberry Friends.
-He won the Best New Actor award at the iQiyi All-Star Carnival for his performance.
+In 2017, Zhang starred in the critically acclaimed campus web series My Huckleberry Friends.
+He won the award of "Drama Newcomer of the Year" at the iQIYI Scream Night for his performance.

 In 2018, Zhang starred in the esports drama The Strongest Men of God.

 In 2019, Zhang starred in the youth historical drama Young Blood.

 In 2020, Zhang starred in the hit sports romance drama Skate into Love, alongside Janice Wu, portraying a collegiate ice hockey player.
-He then starred in music romance drama Symphony's Romance, adapted from the Japanese manga Nodame Cantabile; playing a genius conductor.
+He then co-starred with Lin Yun in the music romance drama Symphony's Romance, adapted from the Japanese manga Nodame Cantabile, in which he played a genius conductor.
 Zhang also starred in and helped produce the slice-of-life family drama Go Ahead.
 Forbes China listed him in their 30 Under 30 list for 2020 which consisted of 30 influential people under 30 years old who have had a substantial effect in their fields.

-In 2021, Zhang participated in the sixth season of Star Detective; on February 28, he was awarded Weibo's Enterprising Artist of the Year at the 2020 Sina Weibo Night in Shanghai.
-In May, he starred in the TV series The Abyss, alongside Xinbo Fu; Zhang starred in the romantic comedy The Day of Becoming You alongside Liang Jie.
-It was broadcast June 17.
-On September 8, Zhang starred in the commercial war drama of the Republic of China Light alongside Cai Wenjing and Zhang Xuehan; it was broadcast on Hunan Satellite TV.
-On October 16, Taihe Maitian Music Group jointly launched a large-scale documentary Forbidden City soundtrack album.
-The announced singer lineup included Zhang Xincheng.
-In December, he joined the 2021-2022 Hunan Satellite TV New Year’s Eve Gala, and performed "Red Ling" with Chinese music artist Fang Jinlong at the New Year's Eve Party.
+In 2021, Zhang participated in the sixth season of Who's the Murderer.
+On February 28, he was awarded Weibo's Enterprising Artist of the Year at the 2020 Sina Weibo Night in Shanghai.
+In May, he began filming for the series Justice In The Dark, in which he co-starred with Fu Xinbo.
+On June 17, the romantic comedy The Day of Becoming You, starring Zhang and Liang Jie, was aired.
+On September 8, the commercial war drama of the Republic of China The Justice, starring Zhang alongside Cai Wenjing and Zhang Zhijian, was broadcast on Hunan Satellite TV.
+In December, he joined the 2021-2022 Hunan Satellite TV New Year's Eve Gala, and performed "Red Ling" with Chinese music artist Fang Jinlong at the New Year's Eve Party.